Equal-Pay Contracts: Hardness for Equal-Pay and Unconstrained Contracts

 where the third inequality is since $(1 - x/2)(1 - e^{-x} + 0.01) < 0.35$ for all $x$.

 Since $0.35/0.5 = 0.7$, the existence of a $0.7$-approximation algorithm for maximizing profit under matroid rank success probabilities would allow one to distinguish between the good and bad cases.
-Therefore, finding a $0.7$-approximation is NP-hard by \Cref{prop:coverage_hardness}. \end{proof}
+Therefore, finding a $0.7$-approximation is NP-hard by Proposition~\ref{prop:coverage_hardness}. \end{proof}

 In this section we quantify the worst-case loss to the principal's utility by restricting to an equal-pay contract.
-In \Cref{subsec:pof_lower} we present a $\Omega\left({\log n} / {\log \log n}\right)$ lower bound on the price of fairness for additive $f$, where each agent can either work or shirk (binary actions).
-This bound is tight for any instance with XOS $f$ and any number of actions, as we show in \Cref{subsec:pof_xos}.
-In \Cref{subsec:pof_sa} we show a separation between instances with XOS and subadditive $f$ and give a lower bound of $\Omega(\sqrt{n})$ on the \price\ for the latter, which holds even in the binary-actions case.
+In Section~\ref{subsec:pof_lower} we present a $\Omega\left({\log n} / {\log \log n}\right)$ lower bound on the price of equality for additive $f$, where each agent can either work or shirk (binary actions).
+This bound is tight even for instances with XOS $f$ and combinatorial actions, as we show in Section~\ref{subsec:pof_xos}.
+In Section~\ref{subsec:pof_sa} we show a separation between instances with XOS and subadditive $f$ and give a lower bound of $\Omega(\sqrt{n})$ on the \price\ for the latter, which holds even in the binary-actions case.
 We begin by formally defining \price.

 \begin{definition}[\Price ] Given an instance $\I = \multiInstance$, the \price\ is the ratio between the maximal principal's utility from an unconstrained contract, and the maximal principal's utility under an equal-pay contract.
 The measure is defined with respect to the best equilibrium the contracts induce.

-When considering a family of instances $\F$ (e.g., all instances with additive $f$), the \price\ is taken with respect to the worst-case instance in the family.
+When considering a family of instances $\F$ (e.g., all instances with additive $f$), the \price\ is taken with respect to the worst-case instance in the family, i.e., {

-\end{definition}
+} \end{definition}